Date & time: 10 June 2026, all day

 Biodiversity loss and ecosystem degradation are increasingly recognised as material nature-related risks to economic performance, financial stability, and long-term value creation.
 Yet the persistent failure to account for nature, and to integrate its values into economic and financial systems, has contributed to continued ecosystem degradation and a decline in nature’s contributions to people, including essential ecosystem services.

-The Kunming-Montreal Global Biodiversity Framework (KMGBF) provides a clear policy signal by calling on businesses and financial institutions to:
+The Kunming-Montreal Global Biodiversity Framework (KM-GBF) provides a clear policy signal by calling on businesses and financial institutions to:

 - assess and manage their impacts and dependencies on nature (Target 15);